Hash-2401/fake-news-detection/README.md

 # Fake News Detection using BERT

 ## Problem Statement
-Fake news spreads rapidly through digital platforms and social media, making it difficult for users to identify reliable information.
-The goal of this project is to build a machine learning model that can classify news articles as Fake or Real.
+Fake news spreads rapidly through digital platforms and social media, making it difficult for readers to identify reliable information.
+The objective of this project is to build a machine learning model that can automatically classify news articles as **Fake** or **Real** using Natural Language Processing techniques.

+---

+## Dataset
+The dataset used in this project contains approximately **20,000 news articles**.
+It includes several columns such as:

+- Title
+- Text
+- Date
+- Source
+- Author
+- Category
+- Label

+The **label column** indicates whether the news article is *Fake* or *Real*.
+The dataset is relatively balanced with nearly equal samples from both classes.

+---

 ## Approach
-The project follows a Natural Language Processing pipeline:
+The project follows a complete **Natural Language Processing pipeline**:

-- Data exploration
+1. Dataset exploration and understanding
-- Text preprocessing
+2. Text preprocessing and cleaning
-- Tokenization using BERT tokenizer
+3. Tokenization using a transformer tokenizer
-- Train-test split
+4. Train-test data split
-- Model training
+5. Fine-tuning a pretrained transformer model
-- Model evaluation
+6. Model evaluation using classification metrics
-- Error analysis
+7. Error analysis
-- Model improvement
+8. Model improvement
-- Deployment
+9. Deployment using an interactive interface

+---

 ## Model Used
-The project uses BERT for sequence classification.
+The model used in this project is **BERT (Bidirectional Encoder Representations from Transformers)** for sequence classification.
+BERT is a powerful transformer-based language model capable of understanding contextual relationships in text data.

-An experiment was also conducted using DistilBERT for comparison.
+An additional experiment was conducted using **DistilBERT**, a smaller and faster version of BERT, to compare performance and efficiency.

+---

-## Metrics
+## Evaluation Metrics
-The model was evaluated using:
+The model performance was evaluated using the following metrics:

 - Accuracy
 - Precision
 - Recall
 - F1-score
 - Confusion Matrix

-Final Accuracy: **50.7%**
+Final Model Accuracy:

+**50.7%**

+---

 ## Improvements
-DistilBERT was tested as an alternative model to compare performance and efficiency.
+To explore possible improvements, the project compared the performance of **BERT** and **DistilBERT** models.
+DistilBERT provides similar performance while being more computationally efficient due to its smaller architecture.

+---

 ## Key Learnings
-- Understanding NLP pipelines
+Through this project, the following concepts were learned:

+- Natural Language Processing workflows
-- Transformer models
+- Transformer-based language models
-- Tokenization
+- Tokenization and text representation
-- Model evaluation
+- Model fine-tuning techniques
+- Evaluation metrics for classification models
-- Error analysis
+- Error analysis in machine learning models
-- Model deployment
+- Deployment of ML models using simple interfaces

+---

 ## Deployment
-A simple interface was created where users can input a news headline and the model predicts whether it is Fake or Real.
+A simple interactive interface was created where users can enter a **news headline or text**, and the trained model predicts whether the news is **Fake** or **Real**.

+This demonstrates how a machine learning model can be integrated into a basic application for real-time predictions.